Sensitivity of $T_{\rm c}$ to pressure and magnetic field in the cuprate superconductor YBa$_{2}$Cu$_{3}$O$_{y}$: evidence of charge order suppression by pressure: Introduction

-Here we show that pressure is a second, independent tuning parameter for this competition, which weakens CDW order, with little direct effect on superconductivity, or on the pseudogap phase.
-By applying large pressures, one can therefore suppress CDW order and obtain the superconducting phase diagram free of competition.
-Using existing data, we show that under high pressures the dome of \Tc~is no longer peaked at $p = 0.16$, the usual optimal doping, but at $p \simeq 0.12$.
-The fact that both CDW order and superconductivity peak at the same doping in the absence of mutual competition reveals that some competing mechanism acts to suppress both below $p \simeq 0.12$.
+Here we show that pressure is a second, independent tuning parameter for this competition, shifting $T_{\rm c}$ in the same way as the magnetic field, as a function of doping, but in opposite direction.
+Therefore, pressure is seen as a tuning parameter that weakens CDW order, with little direct effect on superconductivity or on the pseudogap phase.
+Recent x-ray studies observe that pressure suppresses CDW order in YBCO~[\onlinecite{Souliou2018},\onlinecite{Huang2018}].
+As a result, the increase of $T_{\rm c}$ with pressure is a consequence of competition between superconductivity and charge order.
+By applying sufficiently large pressures one can fully suppress CDW order and obtain the superconducting phase diagram free of competition which, based on existing data, displays a \Tc{} dome peaked at $p$\,$\simeq$\,$0.13$ and not at $p$\,=\,$0.16$.
+The fact that both CDW order and superconductivity peak around the same doping in the absence of mutual competition suggests that some competing mechanism from another origin acts to suppress both at low doping.
 Identifying this mechanism will be key to understanding the cuprate phase diagram.